fsau/serialjoy/README.md

 ## To do

-- Create a wiki/add documentation (IMPORTANT!)
+- Create a wiki/add documentation/how-to (IMPORTANT!)
+- Use a real list instead a "to do" in `README.md` (meta)
 - Use a simpler received data <-> input action dictionary, not a switch statement within a function within a .c file (maybe with #define or an external configuration file)